Find your perfect Garmin with this comprehensive guide to features, performance, and value

 Garmin Forerunner 165

-Battery life is way above a normal smartwatch, with around 17 hours of pure GPS time – and a couple of weeks as a smartwatch.
-Our typical cycle saw it last around a week, which is superb considering the display type and heavy usage.
+Battery life is way above that of a typical smartwatch.
+You can achieve around 17 hours of pure GPS time and a couple of weeks in smartwatch mode.
+Our tests using the always-on display saw it last around a week, which is superb.

-It packs Garmin’s last-gen Elevate 4 HR sensor, but accuracy was still good for steady runs and interval sessions in our test against the current-gen tech and a Garmin HRM-Pro chest strap.
-Naturally, latency is an issue compared to the latter, but that’s true of every watch.
+It packs Garmin’s last-gen Elevate 4 HR sensor, but accuracy was still good for steady runs and rides.
+We recommend a chest strap if you rely on low-latency HR data during sessions, but that’s true of every watch.

-The only major gripe is that Garmin has separated music features into a more premium version, so you’ll need to pay more to get Spotify on the wrist.
+The only significant complaint is that Garmin has divided music features into a more premium version, meaning you’ll have to spend more to access Spotify offline on your wrist.
 Boo.
+But this is a top Garmin GPS watch for most runners, and 90% of people will find the mix of features just what they need.

 Pros